9 Month-Old Sleep Challenges: Increased Mobility & Sleep

-A mother of two speaks on her family’s experience with sleep deprivation and working on improving their sleep with Taking Cara Babies sleep training, commenting on what it taught her about children, sleep, and herself.
+A mother of two speaks on her family’s experience with sleep deprivation and working on improving their sleep with Taking Cara Babies (TCB) sleep training, commenting on what it taught her about her little ones, sleep, and herself.

-No one prepared me for the exhaustion of motherhood.
+No one prepared me for the exhaustion of motherhood and being a new parent.
 Before I had a child, I thought I knew what being tired meant, but it wasn’t until baby number one that I experienced the pain and suffering that exhaustion could bring.
-Waking up hour after hour for months at a time affected every area of my life.
+Having relentless night wakings for months at a time affected every area of my life.
 My days became a slew of moments linked together by diaper changes, pumping sessions, and tears.
 I was supposed to be in love, I was supposed to be happy, but I was anxious, miserable, and passively existing through life in the depths of despair.
-My marriage, career, and mental health struggled – and that’s saying it nicely – so when, after almost two years my little man “figured out” how to sleep, we were determined that when and if we ever had another child we would do whatever it takes to make sure sleep was a priority.
+I kept asking myself, “Will I ever sleep again”?
+My marriage, career, and mental health struggled – and that’s saying it nicely – so when, after almost two years my little man “figured out” how to sleep, we were determined that when – and if – we ever had another child we would do whatever it takes to make sure sleep was a priority.

 When we did build up the courage to try for baby number two, years later than we expected due to the fear of exhaustion, we knew things would be different.
 I found Taking Cara Babies sleep training on Instagram and was immediately drawn to her kind voice, patient way of explaining things, and wealth of knowledge about children.
 Cara is a neonatal nurse, and her husband is a pediatrician; this offered the credibility I was looking for and gave me confidence in her offering.
 The day after my little guy turned five months old, I purchased her “ABC’S of Sleep” training plan.
 I was committed and ready to go.
 I even remember choosing not to nap when the baby did that day (on me, of course – crib naps were not a thing) so I could watch her video tutorials to prepare for the night.